Wash your Face the Right Way (5 steps to cleaner, less damaged skin)

 “Double cleansing” is exactly what it sounds like.
 You wash your face twice.
 It is very popular in Korean beauty routines — which,sidenote, I’m a HUGE fan of.

 It can be done by using a gentle cleanser then a glycolic cleanser or followed by a exfoliating cleanser.

 The one cleanser I almost never recommend is a foaming cleanser.
 No matter what skin type we have, we almost always have surface dryness and foaming cleansers tend to make that worse.

 Double cleansing is perfect for anyone who wears foundation or heavier makeup regularly.
-Although, if you are oily or tend to have acne, I would recommend staying away from oil-based anything; even cleansers.

 3. Make sure you are using the right water temperature, timing, and movements